revatengshe/ODT2026-ProjectManagementTemplate/README.md

 - what technologies are involved.

 **Response:**
-`This is a motion-responsive balance board that turns shifts in body weight into game controls, reimagining how games like Fireboy and Watergirl are played.
-Video Games like Fireboy and Watergirl are controlled by keys on the keyboard like the arrow keys or keys like A,W,D. Instead of sitting and tapping arrow keys or A, W, D, you use your whole body—leaning, tilting, and trying to stay balanced while your characters move through the game.
-It’s a little chaotic, sometimes funny, and a lot more immersive.
-The game doesn’t just stay on the screen anymore, you feel part of it.`
+`This is a motion-responsive balance board that turns foot movement into game controls, reimagining how games like Fireboy and Watergirl are played.
+Video Games like Fireboy and Watergirl are controlled by keys on the keyboard like the arrow keys or keys like A,W,D. Instead of sitting and tapping arrow keys or A, W, D, the player sits on a chair and uses their feet to tilt and press the board.
+The game doesn’t just stay on the screen anymore, you feel involved in it through movement.`

-`Three ultrasonic sensors(jump, right, left) are placed under each board to track how it tilts by measuring the distance from the ground.
-As your weight shifts, those changes trigger a keypress on the keyboard which is connected to the ESP32 via bluetooth.
-So instead of pressing keys, your movements do the work, turning gameplay into something more physical and playful.`
+`Three ultrasonic sensors (jump, right, left) are placed under each board to track how it tilts by measuring the distance from the ground.
+As the player presses or tilts the board with their feet, those changes trigger a keypress on the keyboard, which is connected to the ESP32 via Bluetooth.
+So instead of pressing keys with your hands, your feet do the work, turning gameplay into something more physical and playful.`

 ---